Stdlib http

-The http module provides functionalities for making HTTP requests.
+The http module provides functionalities for making HTTP requests and creating HTTP servers.
 This module supports various HTTP methods including GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD, and TRACE.

 Functions